ADIKURWA/ESP32Marauder/How-to-make-biscuits-and-sausage-gravy.md

 4. Mix grease and flour and cook a low-med heat to create a Roux
 5. Mix Roux and cooked sausage
 6. Add milk to desired gravy amount
-7. Add onion and garlic powder to taste
+7. Add pepper, onion, and garlic powder to taste
 8. Cook sausage gravy on low-med heat until gravy thickens
     - If gravy is too thick, add milk until desired consistency is achieved
 9. Add a few splashes of Worcestershire sauce and mix